opencog/atomspace-agents/README.md

 AtomSpace Agents implement different policies for moving Atoms between disk and RAM, and between different servers on the network.
-They are the vital decision-makers that are used to stitch together modular building blocks to build distributed and/or decentralized AtomSpaces.
+They are the vital decision-makers that are used to stitch together modular disk/RAM/network building blocks to build distributed and/or decentralized AtomSpaces.

-The Agents are distinct from the disk, RAM and network modules, which are "building blocks" that the agents can "glue together".

 Existing building blocks:
 * The [AtomSpace](https://github.com/opencog/atomspace), the in-RAM